Resources for Supervisors

 All student employees must complete and turn in paperwork to the Human Resources Office.
 There are two separate packets for new student employees or returning employees.
 “Returning Employees” are classified as those who begin a new academic year (fall term) in the same position.
-If a student has worked on campus in another position, they may not need to fill out other payroll forms.
+If a student has worked on campus in another position, they may not need to fill out other HR forms.
 We recommend that they fill out the “Returning Student Employee” paperwork as well.

 Student employment at Western Oregon University is managed by the Human Resources Office.
 During the 2016 fiscal year, WOU employed a total of 1,121 students paying $2.9 million.
 This includes all regular student employees and work study students.
 The various aspects of the Student Employment Policy can be found here.